How the MCU Was Made: ‘Guardians of the Galaxy’ and Marvel’s Big Gamble

 Marvel Studios began its life rolling the dice.
-Iron Man was the first self-produced feature film Marvel Comics adaptation for Marvel Studios, and it wasn’t like Iron Man was some incredibly famous superhero character or wildly popular toy at the time.
-Most general audiences were unfamiliar with Iron Man and wary of the film—we’d been through a lot of bad superhero movies at that point.
+When Marvel Entertainment decided to self-produce its own superhero movies, they chose Iron Man as the inaugural outing, and it wasn’t like Iron Man was some incredibly famous superhero character or wildly popular toy at the time.
+Most general audiences were unfamiliar with Iron Man and wary of the film — we’d been through a lot of bad superhero movies at that point.
 But Marvel’s gamble paid off, and then they rolled the dice again with Marvel’s The Avengers, betting that audiences would turn up to a crossover movie starring characters from other, separate movies.
 That, too, paid off in a big way, but Marvel decided to take yet another major leap in 2014 with Guardians of the Galaxy, a space-set superhero movie starring a talking raccoon and a giant sentient tree.
 The result?
 One of the most influential films of the 21st century.

 While Guardians of the Galaxy didn’t get made until the mid-2010s, it was actually one of the first Marvel Comics adaptations that Marvel Studios began developing.
 When Marvel Studios set out to make its own films, they created a screenwriting program in which writers would develop comics adaptations that may or may not ever get made.
 One of these screenplays in the works was Guardians of the Galaxy, which writer Nicole Perlman selected from a hodgepodge of various comics available for adaptation: